What is mastering in music? Learn what audio mastering involves and why it’s essential to master your music.

 Mastering Yourself vs. a Mastering Engineer

 With advanced and affordable music technology, anyone can master music.
-And while there are mastering tutorials, nothing can beat the expert ears of a professional mastering engineer.
+And while there are mastering tutorials, nothing beats the expert ears of a professional mastering engineer.

-Good mastering is an art form that can take many years of practice to master (pun intended!).
-Moreover, experienced mastering engineers have trained ears, musical intuition, expertise, pro audio equipment, and years of knowledge.
+Mastering is an art form that can take many years of practice to master (pun intended).
+Moreover, experienced mastering engineers have trained ears, musical intuition, expertise, pro audio equipment, treated rooms, and years of knowledge.

 However, honing your mastering skills is encouraged.
-If you plan on mastering your music yourself, it’s best first to strengthen your mixing skills.
+If you plan on mastering your music yourself, best first to strengthen your mixing skills.
 The mastering stage adds the final polish to a great sounding mix.
-You must prepare an amazing mixdown first.
+You must prepare quality mixes first!

-If you want the best results, go with a trained mastering engineer until you develop your mastering skills.
+If you want a professional sound, go with a trained mastering engineer until you develop your mastering skills.
 Experienced ears and technical understanding will get your music to a level that competes with everything out there.